gregsmi/seqr-deploy/README.md

 Deployment of a new environment is handled in the following steps:

 - Deploy the Azure resources using Terraform (via `terraform apply`)
-- Generate the docker images for the relevant services (via github actions)
+- Generate the docker images for the relevant services (via GitHub Actions)
 - Deploy the seqr Kubernetes services and objects (again via `terraform apply`)

 Each of these steps is discussed in more detail below.